PhilippMDoerner/TinyPool/readme.md

 While the pool is not in burst mode, any superfluous connection that is returned to it gets closed.

 Burst mode ends after a specified duration (30 minutes), though that gets extended if the connections from the added batch are still needed.

+## Enabling Logging
+Tinypool logs a variety of messages, but does not supply its own Logger, so it will use whatever logger your application defines.
+However, it is up to you whether you want to enable logging of tinypool or not.
+It is not enabled by default.
+In order to see tinypool's log messages you will have to supply the compilerflag `-d:enableTinyPoolLogging`.